leorodriguez916/Stackathon/README.md

 If you want to contact me you can reach me at:
     leorodriguez916@gmail.com

-Connect with me on LinkedIN at
+Connect with me on LinkedIN at:
     https://www.linkedin.com/in/leorubenrodriguez/